gravataLonga/ninja/README.md

 ## Import

-You can import another ninja files.
+You can import another ninja files, it will act like `require file.php` in php language.

 ```
 import "testing.ninja";